simplex-chat/simplexmq/protocol/agent-protocol.md

 The procedure of establishing a duplex connection is explained on the example of Alice and Bob creating a bi-directional connection consisting of two unidirectional (simplex) queues, using SMP agents (A and B) to facilitate it, and two different SMP servers (which could be the same server).
 It is shown on the diagram above and has these steps:

-1. Alice requests the new connection from the SMP agent A using SMP NEW command.
+1. Alice requests the new connection from the SMP agent A using agent `NEW` api function.
-2. Agent A creates an SMP connection on the server (using [SMP protocol](./simplex-messaging.md)) and responds to Alice with the invitation that contains queue information and the encryption key Bob's agent B should use.
+2. Agent A creates an SMP queue on the server (using [SMP protocol](./simplex-messaging.md) `NEW` command) and responds to Alice with the invitation that contains queue information and the encryption keys Bob's agent B should use.
 The invitation format is described in [Connection request](#connection-request).
-3. Alice sends the [connection request](#connection-request) to Bob via any secure channel (out-of-band message).
+3. Alice sends the [connection request](#connection-request) to Bob via any secure channel (out-of-band message) - as a link or as a QR code.
-4. Bob sends `JOIN` command with the connection request as a parameter to agent B to accept the connection.
+4. Bob uses agent `JOIN` api function with the connection request as a parameter to agent B to accept the connection.
-5. Establishing Alice's SMP queue (with SMP protocol commands):
+5. Agent B creates Bob's SMP reply queue with SMP server `NEW` command.
-  - Agent B sends an "SMP confirmation" with SMP SEND command to the SMP queue specified in the connection request - SMP confirmation is an unauthenticated message with an ephemeral key that will be used to authenticate Bob's commands to the queue, as described in SMP protocol, and Bob's info (profile, public key for E2E encryption, etc.).
-This message is encrypted using key passed in the connection request (or with the derived key, in which case public key for key derivation should be sent in clear text).
+6. Agent B confirms the connection: sends an "SMP confirmation" with SMP server `SEND` command to the SMP queue specified in the connection request - SMP confirmation is an unauthenticated message with an ephemeral key that will be used to authenticate Bob's commands to the queue, as described in SMP protocol, and Bob's info (profile, public key for E2E encryption, and the connection request to this 2nd queue to Agent A - this connection request SHOULD use "simplex" URI scheme).
+This message is encrypted using key passed in the connection request (or with the derived shared secret, in which case public key for key derivation should be sent in clear text).
+6. Alice confirms and continues the connection:
-  - Agent A receives the SMP confirmation containing Bob's key and info as SMP MSG.
+  - Agent A receives the SMP confirmation containing Bob's key, reply queue and info as SMP server `MSG`.
-  - Agent A notifies Alice sending REQ notification with Bob's info.
+  - Agent A notifies Alice sending `CONF` notification with Bob's info.
-  - Alice accepts connection request with ACPT command.
+  - Alice accepts connection request with agent `LET` api function.
-  - Agent A secures the queue with SMP KEY command.
+  - Agent A secures the queue with SMP server `KEY` command.
-  - Agent B tries sending authenticated SMP SEND command with agent `HELLO` message until it succeeds.
-Once it succeeds, Bob's agent "knows" the queue is secured.
+  - Agent A sends SMP confirmation with ephemeral sender key, ephemeral public encryption key and profile (but without reply queue).
-6. Agent B creates a new SMP queue on the server.
+7. Agent B confirms the connection:
-7. Establish Bob's SMP queue:
-  - Agent B sends `REPLY` message (SMP SEND command) with the connection request to this 2nd queue to Alice's agent (via the 1st queue) - this connection request SHOULD use "simplex" URI scheme.
-  - Agent A, having received `REPLY` message, sends unauthenticated message (SMP SEND) to SMP queue with Alice agent's ephemeral key that will be used to authenticate Alice's commands to the queue, as described in SMP protocol, and Alice's info.
-  - Bob's agent receives the key and Alice's information and secures the queue (SMP KEY).
+  - receives the confirmation.
-  - Bob's agent sends the notification `INFO` with Alice's information to Bob.
+  - sends the notification `INFO` with Alice's information to Bob.
+  - secures SMP queue that it sent to Alice in the first confirmation with SMP `KEY` command .
+  - sends `HELLO` message via SMP `SEND` command.
+This confirms that the reply queue is secured and also validates that Agent A secured the first SMP queue
+8. Agent A notifies Alice.
-  - Alice's agent keeps sending `HELLO` message until it succeeds.
+  - receives `HELLO` message from Agent B.
-8. Agents A and B notify Alice and Bob that connection is established.
+  - sends `HELLO` message to Agent B via SMP `SEND` command.
-  - Once sending `HELLO` succeeds, Alice's agent sends to Alice `CON` notification that confirms that now both parties can communicate.
+  - sends `CON` notification to Alice, confirming that the connection is established.
+9. Agent B notifies Bob.
-  - Once Bob's agent receives `HELLO` from Alice's agent, it sends to Bob `CON` notification as well.
+  - Once Agent B receives `HELLO` from Agent A, it sends to Bob `CON` notification as well.

 At this point the duplex connection between Alice and Bob is established, they can use `SEND` command to send messages.
 The diagram also shows how the connection status changes for both parties, where the first part is the status of the SMP queue to receive messages, and the second part - the status of the queue to send messages.

 The most communication happens between the agents and servers, from the point of view of Alice and Bob there are 4 steps (not including notifications):

-1. Alice requests a new connection with `NEW` command and receives the invitation.
+1. Alice requests a new connection with `NEW` agent API function and receives the invitation.
 2. Alice passes connection request out-of-band to Bob.
-3. Bob accepts the connection with `JOIN` command with the connection request to his agent.
+3. Bob accepts the connection with `JOIN` agent API function with the connection request to his agent.
-4. Alice accepts the connection with `ACPT` command.
+4. Alice accepts the connection with `ACPT` agent API function.
 5. Both parties receive `CON` notification once duplex connection is established.

 Clients SHOULD support establishing duplex connection asynchronously (when parties are intermittently offline) by persisting intermediate states and resuming SMP queue subscriptions.